Deforestation by continent

-Global analysis

-An analysis of global deforestation patterns in 2021 showed that patterns of trade, production, and consumption drive deforestation rates in complex ways.
-While the location of deforestation can be mapped, it does not always match where the commodity is consumed.
-For example, consumption patterns in G7 countries are estimated to cause an average loss of 3.9 trees per person per year.
-In other words, deforestation can be directly related to imports—for example, coffee.

 Africa

-By 2008, Africa was estimated to be suffering deforestation at twice the world average rate, according to the United Nations Environment Programme (UNEP).
+By 2008, deforestation in Africa was estimated to be occurring at twice the world average rate, according to the United Nations Environment Programme (UNEP).
 Some sources claim that deforestation has already wiped out roughly 90% of West Africa's original forests.
 Today, deforestation is accelerating in Central Africa.
 According to the United Nations' Food and Agriculture Organization (FAO), Africa lost the highest percentage of tropical forests of any continent during the 1980s, 1990s, and early 2000s.
 According to the figures from the FAO (1997), only 22.8% of West Africa's moist forests remain, much of them degraded.
 Nigeria has lost 81% of its old-growth forests in just 15 years (1990–2005).

 Mass deforestation threatens food security in some African countries.
 One factor contributing to the continent's high deforestation rates is the dependence of 90% of its population on wood as fuel for heating and cooking.
 Research carried out by the World Wide Fund for Nature (WWF) in 2006 shows that rates of illegal logging in Africa vary from 50% in Cameroon and Equatorial Guinea to 70% in Gabon and 80% in Liberia, where timber revenues played a major role in financing the Sierra Leone Civil War and other regional armed conflicts until the UN Security Council imposed a ban on all Liberian timber in 2003.